-(a.)
-Elementary Algebra.
-The four fundamental operations for rational algebraic expressions; factoring, determination of highest common factor and lowest common multiple by factoring; fractions, including complex fractions, and ratio and proportion; linear equations, both numerical and literal, containing one or more unknown quantities; problems depending on linear equations; radicals, including the extraction of the square root of polynomials and of numbers; exponents, including fractional and negative.
+(a) ELEMENTARY ALGEBRA.
+The four fundamental operations for rational algebraic expressions; factoring, determination of highest common factor and lowest common multiple by factoring; fractions, including complex fractions, and ratio and proportion; linear equations. both numerical and literal, containing one or more unknown quantities; problems depending on linear equations: radicals, including the extraction of the square root of polynomials and of numbers; exponents, including fractional and negative.
 One Unit.

 (b.)
-Advanced Algebra.
+ADVANCED ALGEBRA.
 The whole subject reviewed from the beginning and extending through Quadratics.

-Quadratic equations, both numerical and literal; simple cases of equation with one or more unknown quantities, that can be solved by the methods of linear or quadratic equations; problems depending on quadratic equations; the binominal theorem for positive integral exponents; the formulas for the nth term and the sum of the terms of arithmetical and geometric progressions, with applications.
+Quadratic equations, both numerical and literal; simple cases of equation with one or more unknown quantities, that can be solved by the methods of linear or quadratic equations; problems depending on quadratic equations; the binominal theorem for positive integral exponents; the formulas for the nth term and the sum of the terms of arithmetical and geometric progressions. with applications.

 It is assumed that pupils will be required throughout the course to solve numerous problems which involve putting questions into equations.
-Some of these problems should be chosen from mensuration, from physics, and from commercial life.
+Some of these problems should be chosen from mensuration, from physics. and from commercial life.
 The use of graphical methods and illustrations, particularly in connection with the solution of equations, is also expected.
 One and one-half units.

-(c.)
-Plane Geometry.
-The usual theorems and constructions of good text-books, including the general properties of plane rectilinear figures; the circle and the measurement of angles; similar polygons; areas; regular polygons and the measurement of the circle; the solution of numerous original exercises, including loci problems; applications to the mensuration of lines and plane surfaces.
+PLANE GEOMETRY.
+The usual theorems and (c.) constructions of good text-books, including the general properties of plane rectilinear figures; the circle and the measurement of angles; similar polygons; areas; regular polygons and the measurement of the circle; the solution of numerous original exercises, including loci problems: applications to the mensuration of lines and plane surfaces.
 One Unit.

-(a).
-First Year Latin.
+- (a.)
+FIRST YEAR LATIN.
 A thorough study of grammatical forms and constructions, illustrated in examples both of Latin into English and English into Latin.
 A full years' work of daily exercises will be needed to prepare for this requirement.
 Any of the ordinary manuals will serve as the text-book.
-One unit.
+One unit. - (b.)
+SECOND YEAR LATIN.

-(b).
-Second Year Latin.
 Reading of easy Fables and Stories with selected biographies from Viri Romae and Nepos.
-The work must cover not less than seventyfive pages of Latin prose.
-One unit.
+The work must cover not less than seventy-five pages of Latin prose.
+One unit. - (c.)
+THIRD YEAR LATIN.

-(c.)
-Third Year Latin.
 Caesar, books I, II, III.
 Cicero, the first three orations against Catiline.
 One unit.